ddavidebb/macaque-single-neuron-decoding/README.md

 The 'main.py' script is a sample script showing how to use the trained networks with the optimal designs (as resulted from Bayesian optimization).

-## _Convolutional neural networks reveal properties of reach-to-grasp encoding in posterior parietal cortex_ by Davide Borra, Matteo Filippini, Mauro Ursino, Patrizia Fattori, and Elisa Magosso.
-Computers in Biology and Medicine (2024).
+## Convolutional neural networks reveal properties of reach-to-grasp encoding in posterior parietal cortex
 In this study, we used a convolutional neural network for defining an explainable AI framework for analyzing the most relevant cells and time samples involved during reach-to-grasping, from posterior parietal cortex recordings of macaques.

 The convolutional neural network design is inspired from an architecture originally proposed for EEG signals (EEGNet, Lawhern et al., 2018, see 'Other references' Section) and was adapted here for decoding single neurons.
 The network - termed 'FiringRateNet' (FRNet) - was used to decode reach-to-grasping from the posterior parietal cortex (V6A area) of macaques.
 Furthermore, FRNet decision was explained by using layerwise relevance propagation.